 These dates reference the academic year before a student plans to graduate.
 The MAPE timeline should be considered strict for students that plan to graduate on time.
 Any deviations should be discussed and approved with the committee chair.
+The defense deadline varies each year; consult the Graduate School for precise deadlines.

-- April 15 of the year before planned graduation: Recruit a committee chair and agree on a brief preliminary project plan - Summer: Conduct research for proposal in collaboration with chair - September 1: Determine the other two members of the committee - October 15: First draft of proposal due to chair - November 15: Proposal approved by chair - March 10: Submit project draft and updated proposal to committee members for feedback - Week of April 10: Turn in final draft of project and updated proposal to committee members - Week of April 15: Oral defense of final project
+- April 15 of the year before planned graduation: Recruit a committee chair and agree on a brief preliminary project plan - Summer: Develop plan for the proposal with chair - September 1: Determine the other two committee members - October 15: First draft of proposal due to chair - November 15: Proposal approved by chair - March 1: Submit project draft and updated proposal to committee members for feedback - Week of April 1: Turn in final draft of project and updated proposal to committee members - Week of April 15: Oral defense of final project